ArbenKqiku/arbenkqiku.github.io/_posts/2020-05-09-create-docker-image-deploy-cloud.md

 You should see the docker image that we have just pushed:

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-3-docker-tutorial/image-25.jpg" alt="linearly separable data">

+Congrats!
+You have just pushed a docker image to the container registry! :D

 # How to configure the GoogleCloudRunner package